Fly Fishing: Top 10 Tips for Beginners

 2. Pick good starter gear

-When you’re first getting a feel for fly fishing, we wouldn’t recommend spending a fortune on a starter kit.
+When you’re first getting a feel for fly fishing you may be wondering, is fly fishing expensive, we wouldn’t recommend spending a fortune on a starter kit.
 That said, to get the most out of your new venture, you want to ensure the kit is reputable, good quality and includes some of the following basics:

 - Fly rod